nordeck/feedback-application/backend/README.md

 **Headers**

-* The existence of an authentication header with a valid jwt is mandatory ("Authentication", "Bearer `JWT_VALUE`").
+* The existence of an authentication header with a valid jwt is mandatory ("authorization", "Bearer `JWT_VALUE`").

 **request body (json)**